 The single-photon energy resolution is obtained from Monte Carlo (MC) because its direct determination using data-driven techniques results in larger uncertainties.
 We use a subset of events selected for the gain calibration (Section 8.5.2) where the energies of the two photons are within 0.1 GeV of each other.
-The energy dependence of the $\pi^0 \to \gamma\gamma$ spectrum is shown in Fig. 30a for data and Monte Carlo.
-We remind the reader that the effective response
+The energy dependence of the $\pi^0 \rightarrow \gamma\gamma$ spectrum is shown in Fig. 30a for data and Monte Carlo.
+We remind the reader that the effective response of the BCAL matrix is modeled in our HDGEANT MC (see Section 6) assuming a uniform medium for the matrix.
+The energy flow and all geometrical effects including energy leakage are taken into account.
+However, the resolution is dominated by sampling fluctuations and these are included by smearing the energy deposited in each cell using Eq.
+4 with empirically determined parameters $a = 5.0\sqrt{\text{GeV}}\%$ and b = 3.7%.
+The agreement between simulation and data is